Alex1304/botrino/website/docs/interaction-library/privileges.md

 Another common use case when making commands is to be able to restrict access to some commands that should not be used by everyone.
 The Privilege API provides a way to conveniently implement these kind of restrictions.

 :::info
-[The permission system proposed by Discord](https://discord.com/developers/docs/interactions/application-commands#permissions) is currently too limited for the library to support it.
-Until Discord offers something more flexible to handle them natively, the library will only support this homemade Privilege API.
+[The permission system proposed by Discord](https://discord.com/developers/docs/interactions/application-commands#permissions) is currently not yet supported by Discord4J.
+As such, using this Privilege API is the recommended approach until Discord native permissions are fully supported.
+There is no plan to deprecate this feature for now.
 :::

 ## The `Privilege` interface